zhahui/kasisto-server-api/README.md

-# Kasisto Integration API 1.0
+# Kasisto Integration API 1.0 beta
 Kasisto Integration API Specification for Banks and Financial Institutions

 Integrate your customer data with Kasisto.

-This page describes the Kasisto Integration API version 1.0.
+This page describes the Kasisto Integration API version 1.0 beta.

 ## Overview